Skip to main content

 Substance Use

 Suicide is a leading cause of death among people who misuse alcohol and other drugs.
-Approximately 19.3 million adults aged 18 and older in the U.S. have a substance use disorder and a co-occurring mental illness, such as depression.
+Approximately 20.4 million adults in the U.S. have a substance use disorder and a co-occurring mental illness, such as depression.
 It is estimated that 30-40% of suicide attempts occur while the person is under the influence of alcohol.
 Alcohol is a depressant, so it may increase an individual's depressed mood and it also decreases inhibitions, making the individual more likely to act on suicidal thoughts.
-Rates of heavy alcohol use are higher among rural adults aged 18 and older compared to urban adults, and substances are often used to cope with mental health and social challenges.
+Rates of heavy alcohol use are estimated to be higher in rural adults compared to urban adults, and substances are often used as a way to cope with mental health and social challenges.

 Access to Firearms